biobakery/humann/readme.md

 Please note, after a new installation, all of the settings in the configuration file, like the database folders, will be reset to the defaults.
 If you have any additional settings that differ from the defaults, please update them at this time.

-For more information on the HUMAnN2 configuration file, please see the [Configuration](#markdown-header-configuration) section.
+For more information on the HUMAnN 2.0 configuration file, please see the [Configuration](#markdown-header-configuration) section.

 ----